Politics of Zimbabwe: Political conditions

 Since the defeat of the constitutional referendum in 2000, politics in Zimbabwe has been marked by a move from the norms of democratic governance, such as democratic elections, the independence of the judiciary, the rule of law, freedom from racial discrimination, the existence of independent media, civil society and academia.
 Recent years have seen widespread violations of human rights.

 Elections have been marked by political violence and intimidation, along with the politicisation of the judiciary, military, police force and public services.
 Statements by the President and government politicians have referred to a state of war, or Chimurenga, against the opposition political parties, in particular the Movement for Democratic Change – Tsvangirai (MDC-T).
 Newspapers not aligned with the government have been closed down and members of the judiciary have been threatened and/or arrested.
 Repressive laws aimed at preventing freedoms of speech, assembly and association have been implemented and subjectively enforced.
 Members of the opposition are routinely arrested and harassed, with some subjected to torture or sentenced to jail.
 The legal system has come under increasing threat.
 The MDC has repeatedly attempted to use the legal system to challenge the ruling ZANU-PF, but the rulings, often in favour of the MDC, have not been taken into account by the police.

 Government of Zimbabwe

 Political power in Zimbabwe is split between three branches, the executive, the legislative and the judicial branches, with the President as the head of the executive branch, the Prime Minister the head of the legislative branch and the Chief Justice of the Supreme Court of Zimbabwe the head of the judicial branch.

 Executive

-What are the Powers of the Executive?

-Under the present Zimbabwean Constitution, the President’s powers can be grouped roughly into the following categories:
+Under the present Zimbabwean Constitution, the President's powers can be grouped roughly into the following categories: